Nexusoft/LLL-TAO/README.md

 ## LISP (Locator / Identifier Separation Protocol)

 Tritium provides support to run over the LISP overlay.
-Included in this repository are docker build files for deploying in a docket container (recommended), and of course native support for LISP if you decide to build and run yourself.
+Included in this repository are docker build files for deploying in a docker container (recommended), and of course native support for LISP, if you decide to build and run yourself.
 If you would like to learn more about LISP, it is open source and available here:

 https://github.com/farinacci/lispers.net

 ## Lower Level Library